-- Making a "D", "F" or "WF" in two or more nursing courses in one semester is cause for academic dismissal. - Making a "D, "F" or "WF" in a third nursing course, even when the first two "D"s, "F"s or "WF"s have been replaced by a passing grade upon retaking those courses. - Earning less than a 2.0 semester or cumulative GPA for two consecutive semesters. - Making a "D", "F" or "WF" in the same nursing course twice.
+- Students earning an "F" or "WF" in two or more nursing courses in one semester is cause for academic dismissal. - Students earning an "F" or "WF" in a second nursing course, even when the first "F or "WF" have been replaced by a passing grade upon retaking those courses is cause for academic dismissal. - Students earning less than a 2.5 or cumulative GPA for two consecutive semesters is cause for academic dismissal. - Students earning an "F", or "WF" in the same nursing course twice is cause for academic dismissal.